FruitieX/node-vimrl/README.md

     * c: change motion
     * d: delete motion
     * q: quit
+    * escape: go to normal mode
+    * jj: two j characters in quick succession function as esc

 TODO
 ----
 * w/b should only move to a separator, not always whitespace as W/B
+* more motions and commands

 Example usage
 -------------